cysouw/diathesis/text/c06_prepositions.md

 ### ~~ADJ › OBJ › PBJ~~ : [ NAg | NPA ] Possessor-of-accusative applicative {#sec:perpositions-possessor-applicative}

 This alternation is the German equivalent of the "Possessor Object" alternation in English from Levin [-@levin1993: 73].
 The possessor of an accusative becomes an accusative and the erstwhile accusative is demoted to a prepositional phrase.
 The preposition (typically *für*) appears to be a governed preposition.
-In German I propose to call this diathesis ~~Pertinenzakkusativ~~.
+In German I propose to call this diathesis ~~Pertinenzakkusativ~~.^[The term ~~Pertinenzakkusativ~~ is also used by Felfe [-@felfe2024], but with a different meaning.]

 ::: ex
 a.
 Ich bewundere seine Ehrlichkeit.